-The top 10 strategic technologies for 2019 were identified from a list of 77 technologies.
-Numbers in parentheses are the 2018 rankings for technologies in last year’s top 10.
-Because of a tie for the 10th spot, this year’s list includes 11 technologies.
+The top 10 strategic technologies for 2020 were identified from a list of 98 technologies.
+Numbers in parentheses are the 2019 rankings for those technologies that were also in last year's top 10.

 - Uses of APIs (1)